gradek64/pact_brokder_testing/README.md

 6. run `npm install` in this directory;

 ------- The order of executing test-----

+  /* U do need pact dius credentials for point from 2-4 below*/

 1. `npm run test:consumer` !! remember to turn off your wifi for this test due to mock-server connecting issue if flags problem!!
 2. `npm run publish:pact`  !!turn your wifi back on is connecting to dius!!